 Jordan's experimental optics research group develops ultrahigh-resolution imaging and spectroscopy techniques to study nanoscale systems such as quantum dots, nanowires, thin films, and biological cells.

 Jordan's science education efforts span multiple scales and include individual course reform, development of instructional support programs, building an interdisciplinary science education research cluster, and national-scale education collaborations..

 Shanti is an experimental physicist, focused on studying the matter at extreme conditions of pressure and temperature.
 She is interested in several topics including correlated electron systems and physics of quantum solids.

-Vikram and his group use low-temperature electrical transport spectroscopy to study nano-fabricated devices from these materials and develops novel hybrid experimental tools using high-frequency and optical techniques.
-Their goal is to explore the rich physics arising in these materials due to the combination of symmetry, topology and electronic correlations.
+Vikram and his group use low-temperature electrical transport spectroscopy to study nano-fabricated devices from Dirac materials to develop novel hybrid experimental tools, using high-frequency and optical techniques.
+Their goal is to explore the rich physics arising in these materials due to the combination of symmetry, topology, and electronic correlations.
 He and his group are also interested in potential applications resulting from the remarkable physical properties of these quantum materials.

 Christoph focuses on the exploration of spin-dependent electronic processes in condensed matter, including spin-dependent charge transport and recombination but also spin-injection and spin-transport in presence or absence of charge transport.
 The goal of these efforts is to allow for coherent spin motion detection of small spin ensembles as needed for materials research and single electron or nuclear spin readout devices as needed for quantum information science.